Pearson-Higher-Ed/design/c/mobile-assignment-list/v1.0.0-beta.1/index.md

 dependencies:

 tagline: |
-  This component defines the standard visual style for the search screen.
-This pattern applies to ILP only.
+  This component defines the standard visual style for the assignment list screen.
 features:
+  - due date
-  - content search
+  - assignment title
-  - results populate in content order
+  - assignment status (completed, not started, in-progress, overdue)
 usage_guidelines: |
-  For ILP only.
-Additional search parameters to be added for future applications as they are designed.
+  The assignment list screen is used within ILP to view and access specific assignments for a particular course.

 blocks:
 # IOS